Olive Pink: Central Australia

 In 1926 she holidayed with well-known welfare worker and anthropologist Daisy Bates in remote Ooldea on the edge of the Nullarbor Plain, having her first encounter with Aboriginal culture.
 This visit was one of the major experiences which inspired her to pursue a career in Anthropology.
 (Note: While initially friends, Pink was later infuriated by the comparisons made between herself and Bates.
 This was due in part to Bates's claims of cannibalism and infanticide among the Aboriginal women at Ooldea, which Pink rebutted.)
 In 1930, Pink found herself retrenched from her government position and with her interest having been piqued by visits to the remote countryside, she travelled to Central Australia sketching desert flora.

 She returned to Sydney and attended lectures in anthropology at the University of Sydney and became secretary to the Anthropological Society of New South Wales.
-Between 1933 and 1936 she received grants from the Australian National Research Council, then chaired by AP Elkin (with whom she had a difficult relationship with), to work among the Eastern Arrernte people near Alice Springs and the Warlpiri people of the Tanami Desert in Ilpirra Country.
+Between 1933 and 1936 she received grants from the Australian National Research Council, then chaired by AP Elkin (with whom she had a difficult relationship), to work among the Eastern Arrernte people near Alice Springs and the Warlpiri people of the Tanami Desert in Ilpirra Country.
 She published several papers on the Arrernte in 1933 and 1936, but, sensitive to cultural needs, refused to release her work on the Warlpiri; this effectively ended her anthropological career and also raised questions about why she decided to publish similar information about the Arrernte.
 At this time TGH Strehlow damned her lack of professional qualifications and attempted to have her prevented from visiting Aboriginal reserved and missions, She also met Albert Namatjira during this period and purchased two of his early paintings.
 The two remained friends until his death in 1959.

 During this early period of work Pink started agitating by writing letters to politicians and newspapers to raise the profile and awareness of difficulties faced by Aboriginal people; this practice would continue for the rest of her life.
 She strongly criticised government officials, missionaries and pastoralists, making uncompromising demands and constantly badgering politicians.
 In 1938 she sought help from the Sheetmetal Workers' Union, an organisation with communist ties, which resulted in her being investigated by ASIO as a communist sympathiser.
 It was found that she was no threat.

 In 1946, with a small grant from Quaker benefactors and the Sheetmetal Worker's Union, Pink attempted to establish a "secular sanctuary" (or commune) for the Warlpiri people in the Tanami Desert at Thompsons Rockhole (Pirdi Pirdi).
 While there she would continue her research and operate a ration depot.
 In 1946 she moved Papinya with about thirty Warlpiri people until drought, the breakdown of her car, and a violent incident with two Warlpiri men she had refused food forced her back to Alice Springs in the same year.
 This area would later become Yuendumu.